 Learning and Teaching

-A variety of approaches will be used which may include e-learning, lectures, practical sessions, seminars, experts from practice, analysis of case studies.
+A variety of approaches will be used which may include seminars, practical sessions, experts from practice, case studies and self-directed study

 Study facilities